JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 Couple of things to note here:

 - It's [add-on](https://learn.microsoft.com/en-us/azure/aks/integrations#add-ons) for AKS, which means that it's upgraded automatically when AKS is upgraded
-- It's does support polling for updates, with a configurable interval
+- It does support polling for updates, with a configurable interval

 See more information about [auto-rotation](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-configuration-options#enable-and-disable-auto-rotation) in the documentation.

-Let's directly jump into the code and see how it works.
+Let's jump directly into the code and see how it works.
 I have created the following Key Vault with a secret in it:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/keyvault.png" %}